 • Valentine’s Day not your thing, but it is for your significant other who is drooling all over the chocolate and candy heart displays?
 “Your job is to be considerate,” according to the Emily Post Institute.
 “Getting her some flowers and taking her out to dinner won’t kill you.” (and if it does, at least your eulogy will be nothing short of honorable..that’s got to be comforting.)

 • Care about someone deeply, and haven’t told them how you feel?
 Now’s your chance.
 This is as easy as stealing a kiss under the mistletoe.

 • Love someone and can’t be with them?
 Tell them via phone, voice message, text, email.

-While embraced as a day for all lovers, let’s face it.
-Valentine’s Day has always been more about women.
+While embraced as a day for all you lovers, let’s face it.
+Valentine’s Day has always been more about the ladies.
 Many women try to reciprocate their love and respect to their men, and they mean well, but most guys could easily do without the teddy bears, roses, or anything with the word, “love” on it.
-Most would rather you didn’t bother at all, but for those of you men who do appreciate gifts, it wouldn’t hurt if you came back with a hint of your own…as long as it didn’t involve a big screen TV!
+Most guys would prefer you didn’t bother at all, but for those of you men who do appreciate gifts, it wouldn’t hurt if you came back with a hint of your own…as long as it didn’t involve a big screen TV!

 Bottom line, if you’re a decent guy, good manners and proper etiquette should go hand-in-hand.
 There are no rules to study here.
 If you think before you act, (constantly telling my son that), act selflessly, and you’re sincere—you will empower and enrich your relationship.